phingofficial/phing/README.md

   The preferred method to install Phing is through [Composer](https://getcomposer.org/).
-  Add [phing/phing](https://packagist.org/packages/phing/phing) to the require-dev or require section of your project's `composer.json` configuration file, and running 'composer install':
+  Add [phing/phing](https://packagist.org/packages/phing/phing) to the require-dev or require section of your project's `composer.json` configuration file, and run 'composer install':

          {
              "require-dev": {